YMMV: The Haunted Mansion

 - Ear Worm: "Grim Grinning Ghosts," the ride's theme.

-- Ensemble Darkhorse: The Hitchhiking Ghosts and the long-since removed Hatbox Ghost
+- Ensemble Darkhorse: The Hitchhiking Ghosts and the Hatbox Ghost.

 - Germans Love David Hasselhoff: French people love the American Old West, which is why Phantom Manor is in Frontierland and draws a lot of its plot from old Westerns.